MMLabCodes/polymersimulator/docs/simulating_phas.rst

 .. note::
    A more detailed explanation of Amber → GROMACS conversion will be added to the in-depth documentation.
-   A helper function has been implemented in PolymerSimulator for repeated use, which is what is demonstrated in this quickstart guide.
+   A function has been implemented in PolymerSimulator for running this conversion esaily, which is what is demonstrated in this quickstart guide.

 The function only requires inputs that have already been defined: